 Where you’re going wrong with knowledge checks

 There’s nothing necessarily “wrong” with a knowledge check.
-But too often, we see people not really seeing the vision behind knowledge tests.
-Knowledge checks done properly should go beyond simple, static checks of knowledge at any point, but a lot of them just… don’t.
+But too often, people don’t really see the vision for knowledge tests.
+Done with some strategic thinking, they should go beyond simple, static checks of knowledge, but a lot of them just… don’t.

-A big factor is that it’s easy to make a knowledge test overly focused on recall, rather than the understanding or applying knowledge.
-And this can come down to when you actually do knowledge checks (e.g., only immediately after training is completed) or the kinds of questions you ask in the test.
-While it’s good to know that learners can answer “what is the definition of X?”, that doesn’t actually demonstrate that they can apply that knowledge in a real-world situation.
-It also doesn’t reinforce learning after the fact.
+A big factor is that it’s easy to make a knowledge test overly focused on recall, rather than understanding or knowledge application.
+This can come down to when you do knowledge checks (hint: only immediately after training is completed) or the kinds of questions you ask.
+While it’s good to know that learners can answer questions, there’s no proof they can apply that knowledge in a real-world situation.
 All it really does is emphasize a pass-fail dichotomy rather than a development roadmap.

-And it doesn’t help that knowledge checks often focus on details that aren’t important to learning objectives or organizational outcomes.
-If you’re not properly measuring the capabilities required for business success, then you’ll be collecting inaccurate data on learning and performance.
-This prevents you from making data-backed strategic decisions for the business and improving your learning programs.
+And it doesn’t help that knowledge checks typically focus on details that aren’t important to learning objectives or organizational outcomes.
+If you’re not measuring tangible outcomes (like capabilities), you’ll only be collecting inaccurate or incomplete data on learning, and nothing on performance.
+With poor learning data and no performance insight, you’ll have no foundation on which to make any strategic talent or business decisions.
+(No fearmongering.
+We’re deadly serious.)

 How to enhance your knowledge checks

-Consider this: You wouldn’t give someone a driver’s license without restrictions immediately after they pass their written tests.
-The test indicates that they can recall road rules, sure, but they’re required to prove they can apply them in real life (and practice manoeuvres they’re not so good at) before they can graduate from a learner’s permit to a full driver’s license.
+You wouldn’t give someone a driver’s license immediately after they pass their written tests.
+The test indicates that they can recall road rules, sure, but they’re required to prove they can apply them in real life (like practicing maneuvers they’re not so good at) before they can graduate from a learner’s permit to a full driver’s license.

 Align with organizational strategy

 Capabilities are derived from organizational strategy and outline the skills, knowledge, behaviors, processes, and tools that combine to achieve business goals.
-They’re the foundation of L&D, providing an outline for personalized development plans so employees are equipped with the right capabilities to perform their jobs (and contribute to business success).
+That gives you a foundation for L&D and an outline for creating development plans that improve learner and business performance.

 Focus on real-world applications

-If the learning you provide isn’t making an impact in how your learners behave in their day-to-day, then it was pretty pointless learning.
-Again, you wouldn’t hand a driver’s license to someone who checked a box saying speeding was against the law, but continues to speed every time they get into the driver’s seat.
+If learning isn’t changing how learners behave in their day-to-day, then it’s pretty pointless.
+You wouldn’t hand a driver’s license to someone who checked a box saying speeding was against the law, but continues to speed every time they get into the driver’s seat.

-Of course, you wouldn’t know that the driver from our example constantly broke the speed limit if you never tested how well they understood and applied road rules.
-So too must your knowledge checks, well, actually check knowledge.
-They should focus on scenario-based questions that go beyond recall and definitions and dive into real-life challenges and situations that learners actually have to deal with in their day-to-day jobs.
-These questions are all connected to and outlined by employees’ specific capabilities and their assigned competencies, so you’ll get an accurate idea of what your employees know and where they still need development.
+Of course, you wouldn’t know that the driver from our example constantly broke the speed limit if you didn’t follow up on how well they understood and applied road rules.
+Therein lies the key to checking knowledge application: you should do it on an ongoing basis.
+Focus on scenario-based questions that go beyond recall and definitions, and dive into real-life challenges and situations that learners actually have to deal with in their day-to-day jobs.
+These questions can be written from specific capabilities and their assigned competencies, so you a) are checking relevant knowledge and b) doing so objectively.

-Don’t wait until after learning is done—or worse yet, a yearly performance review—to perform a knowledge check.
+Don’t wait until after learning—or worse yet, a yearly performance review—is done to perform a knowledge check.
 The detached, annual performance review is only going to demoralize and disengage employees.
-Partly because traditional performance reviews reduce them to a number, and partly because they often go nowhere in terms of development.
-It’ll be especially bad if the knowledge check reveals they were doing something wrong all along (and that it was never corrected by a manager).
+That’s partly because traditional performance reviews reduce them to a number, and partly because they often go nowhere in terms of development.
+It’ll be particularly bad if a knowledge check reveals they were doing something wrong for months, and it wasn’t corrected by a manager.

 Instead, you should be providing knowledge checks throughout the learning journey at several key points.

-1. Pre-assessment: Perform a knowledge check before learning to determine what capabilities learners already have and what capabilities they need to develop
+- Pre-assessment: Perform a knowledge check before learning to determine what capabilities learners already have and what capabilities they need to develop.

 Key takeaways

-Knowledge checks—when done right—are critical in creating a sustainable and continuous learning culture.
-The only problem is they’re treated as a final step to the L&D process, rather than an active part of ensuring its success from the beginning.
+Knowledge checks—when done right—are critical for understanding levels of competency at any given point in time.
+Totaled, that gives you a view of learner progression and a snapshot of organizational capability.
+The only problem is they’re often treated as a final step in the L&D process, rather than an active part of ensuring its success from the beginning.

 The best way to employ knowledge checks is to embed them throughout the learning process.
 Don’t just slap them on at the end to see if learners can recall content from their training.
 Use them instead to assess what learners need to improve, how learners are faring on their learning journey, how well they retained learning, and what further learning they need to improve.